 This expense results from salaries and benefits of the employees that are not directly related to the exploration and evaluation of Golden Meadows.
-This expense for the current quarter and year-to-date is higher than the prior year, due to additional staff performing corporate roles that joined the Corporation in mid-2011 to manage its obligations as a public company following the listing on the TSX and the Corporation's significantly increased level of activity.
+The salaries and benefits in the current quarter are similar compared to the prior quarter.
+This expense year-to-date is higher than the prior year, due to additional staff performing corporate roles that joined the Corporation in mid-2011 to manage its obligations as a public company following the listing on the TSX and the Corporation's significantly increased level of activity.